arichtman/nix/README.md

 ## Known issues/TODO

+Generate new certificates for control and worker nodes.

 - Look into where makes sense to bootstrap secrets/vault/trust
 - Convert nodes to use ssh certificates for authentication and server certificates
 - Look into `buildEnv` over `devShell`